MapSurferNET/MapSurfer.NET-Docs/usermanual/datasources/vector/shapefiles.md

 - **.cpg** — used to specify the code page (only for .dbf) for identifying the character encoding to be used
 - **.mdix** — a quadtree spatial index, analouge of .qix format used by MapServer, Mapnik and GDAL/OGR.

+For further details, see the [technical specification](http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf) provided by ESRI.

+In MapSurfer.NET, shapefile data source provider operates with the following configuration parameters:

 Parameter Name | Description | Required
 ------------ | ------------- | -------------